Disney's Hollywood Hotel: Facilities

 The hotel features a complementary children's arcade called Malibu Games, featuring air hockey and other activities, and an outdoor children's playground.
 There is also a Piano Pool, which includes a waterslide.

-Hollywood & Dine, a previous restaurant, is the location for most of the hotel's indoor activities, such as arts and crafts.
+Hollywood & Dine, a previous restaurant, is the location for most of the hotel's indoor activities, such as arts and crafts and movie knights.

 Celebrity Gifts, the gift shop within the hotel, sells plush, toys, pins, and other Hong Kong Disneyland exclusive merchandise.